-UCAS closing dates for entry in 2013
+UCAS closing dates for entry in 2014

-- 15 October 2012: if including Dentistry, Medicine, Veterinary Medicine or applying to Oxford or Cambridge
+- 15 October 2013: if including Dentistry, Medicine, Veterinary Medicine or applying to Oxford or Cambridge

-- 15 January 2013: all other UK/EU applicants
+- 15 January 2014: all other UK/EU applicants

-- 30 June 2013: international (non-EU) students
+- 30 June 2014: international (non-EU) students.

-- You may receive a conditional offer.
-This happens if you have not already gained the necessary passes for entry to your chosen subject.
-The University will look at the qualifications you are taking when you apply and may make an offer based on these, in line with our published entry qualifications.
+If you haven’t yet gained the necessary passes for entry to your chosen subject(s), we may look at the qualifications you are taking when you apply and make you a conditional offer.